-Start your day with one of Exquisito's breakfast deals, like the small steak with 2 eggs, fries, toast and cafe con leche.
-If you arrive later in the day or evening, order the vaca frita, and ask for a side of malanga, a type of root vegetable, served with mojo, a tangy uber-garlicky sauce.
+Start your day with one of Exquisito's breakfast deals, like the small steak with two eggs, fries, toast and cafe con leche.
+If you arrive later in the day, order the vaca frita, and ask for a side of malanga, a type of root vegetable, served with mojo, a tangy uber-garlicky sauce.
 Consider a visit to Exquisito and Little Havana on the popular Viernes Culturales (Cultural Fridays), a monthly street festival and arts gallery stroll through the neighborhood.

 Best Cuban Joint in the City 02:30

 If you can only eat one Cuban meal in Miami – the horror! – make it a late-night dinner at Versailles on Calle Ocho (8th Street) in the heart of Little Havana.
 To eat at Versailles is to experience Miami's superlative Cuban restaurant: The sprawling restaurant has been dishing up authentic Cuban food for more than 40 years and has earned its mark as the city's iconic Cuban establishment.

 Stop by Versailles early in the morning to see older men sipping cortaditos (Cuban coffees), or pop by the busy take-out window at lunchtime to grab a traditional Cubano sandwich, sweet ham, roast pork and Swiss cheese on toasted Cuban bread with mustard and pickles.
 But really, the highlight of a trip to Versailles is during prime dinner hours, which for the local Cuban population starts sometime after 9pm.
 As the night rolls on, the place fills up with local Cuban exiles and politicos, chattering together and enjoying traditional meals like vaca frita, shredded beef fried with onions and served with moro, a mix of black beans and white rice.